*Magnify*

 Eledy uncurled, hope of rescue kindling.

-With unhurried grace, the green Sky Skiff set a course along the flyway parallel to Gerstermini.
 The cloud banks thickened.
-Attention fixed on the sleek form of the unfamiliar Skiff cutting through the smoke spray of clouds, Eledy hoped he would not become lost from view.
+As the sleek form of the unfamiliar Skiff cut through the smoke spray of clouds, Eledy hoped he would not become lost from view.
 With the windshield still icy and the clouds gathering, she strained her eyes as if she were going blind.
-The clouds boded another brewing hailstorm and Eledy’s skin prickled in anxiety, recalling the hags that came with the last squall.
+The clouds boded another brewing hailstorm.
+She shuddered, recalling the hags that came with the last squall.
 Was this cliff of cloud conjured by sorcery too?

 Something bucked Gerstermini from underneath, the shock shuddering through her Sky Skiff form and sending Ylva and Eledy tumbling.
-Ylva pushed herself up, grabbing for the tiller.
+Ylva pushed herself up, grabbing the tiller.
 The warning panel shrieked.
 Even as Ylva regained control of the tiller, settling Gerstermini back on the flyway, a heavy jolt thrust her sideways.
 Amid the squeal of Gerstermini’s engine and flailing wings, Eledy caught a stuttering growl.

 “The hag’s using a wrench gun, trying to break the magnetic connection with the flyway,” Ylva told Eledy as she managed to get Gerstermini ahead of the hag.